MenAllen/react-plugin-modal/README.md

 @returns A Modal with a message displayed and OK Button.

 ### Install
-Install from terminal `npm i plugin-modal`
+Install from terminal `npm i @menallen/plugin-modal`

 ### How to Use
 import React, { useState } from "react";